End of Life Law in Australia: An Overview for the Aged Care Sector

 Advance Care Directives can be used by a person to communicate specific instructions about types of treatment, including to request or refuse treatment (e.g. refusing a blood transfusion or cardiopulmonary resuscitation), or their preferences (e.g. not wanting to die in hospital).

-If a person cannot make their own decision about medical treatment and they do not have an Advance Care Directive, guardianship legislation in each State and Territory sets out an order of who can be the substitute decision-maker (e.g. a spouse, family member or friend, or a statutory body, such as the Public Guardian or a court or tribunal).
+Sometimes a person without capacity will not have an Advance Care Directive that makes a decision about the proposed treatment, or have appointed a substitute decision-maker.
+In those situations, the guardianship and medical treatment decision-making legislation in each State and Territory sets out an order of who can be the substitute decision-maker (e.g. a spouse, family member or friend, or a statutory body, such as the Public Guardian or a court or tribunal).

 It is lawful for a person with capacity to refuse medical treatment.
 Health professionals must respect a person’s decision to refuse treatment, and, if directed to, they can legally withhold (not start treatment) or withdraw (stop treatment already started) life-sustaining treatment, even if this might result in the person’s death.